© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of town ditch: Icknield Way allotments is a scheduled monument protected by Historic England under reference 1003937.
 View the official record →

-The Site of town ditch: Icknield Way allotments is an ancient monument located in Suffolk, England, recorded on the National Heritage List for England under entry 1003937.
+The Site of town ditch at Icknield Way allotments is a scheduled ancient monument in Suffolk comprising the remains of a defensive earthwork associated with a medieval town.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003937.

 Site of town ditch: Icknield Way allotments is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003937.